noviflow/novidemo/README.md

 Configure the management interface with a static ip of 10.199.0.30/24, no need to give the telemetry interface an IP address, since the telemetry connection will be a direct L2 connection.

-User the CyberMapper 3.3 Installation Guide to install and configure CyberMapper 3.3 and the Analyzer using the provided pakcage.
+Use the CyberMapper 3.3 Installation Guide to install and configure CyberMapper 3.3 plus the Analyzer.

 ### Setup linux services